A Stand-Out Spider

-Once they have emerged from their egg-sac, the young orb weavers begin to disperse gradually via a method known as ‘ballooning’.
+Once they have emerged from their egg sac, the young orb weavers begin to disperse gradually via a method known as "ballooning."
 Still extremely lightweight, the spiderlings extrude thin strands of silk from their spinnerets to act as sails.
-These strands catch the breeze and lift the spiderlings into an arial commute that can range in distance from meters to kilometers.
+These strands catch the breeze and lift the spiderlings into an aerial commute that can range in distance from meters to kilometers.
 Each spiderling eventually lands in a strange, new environment in which it must begin the next stage of its life.

 Middle Life (Summer)

-Once a cross orb weaver completes the descent from its ballooning journey, its life as an independent, young-adult spider begins.
+Once a cross orb weaver completes its descent from its ballooning journey, its life as an independent, young-adult spider begins.
 Now alone, the young spider builds its trademark web.
-The webs created by cross orb weavers are highly geometrical, exhibit radial symmetry, and are built across a single plane, in contrast to the three dimensional tunnel webs and cob webs constructed by some spider species.
-Cross orb weavers anchor their webs to anything available, commonly enlisting the aid of twigs, posts, walls, bushes, and the ground to keep their webs in place.
-Webs constructed by cross orb weavers tend to have between 25 and 30 radial lines of silk which extend from the web’s center, or hub, to its perimeter.
+The webs created by cross orb weavers are highly geometrical, exhibit radial symmetry, and are built across a single plane (in contrast to the three-dimensional tunnel webs and cobwebs constructed by some spider species).

 Generally, cross orb weavers' webs are oriented perpendicular to the ground such that airborne insects are likely to fly into them when traveling laterally.
 Once an insect has been ensnared in its web, an orb weaver will rush to it and bite it immediately.
-The spider’s fangs inject a paralytic substance into the body of the insect, rendering it less able to defend itself and potentially injure the spider in the process.
-This same substance causes the interior of the insect to liquify so that it can be consumed by the spider after it has been wrapped in silk for storage.
-Depending on an orb weaver’s hunger level and the availability of prey, it may consume the liquified internal structures of a wrapped insect shortly after catching it, or store it for later consumption.
+The spider’s fangs inject a paralytic substance into the body of the insect, rendering it less able to defend itself (and potentially injure the spider in the process).
+This same substance causes the interior of the insect to liquify so that the spider can consume it after it has been wrapped in silk for storage.
+Depending on an orb weaver’s hunger level and the availability of prey, it may consume the liquified internal structures of a wrapped insect shortly after catching it or store it for later consumption.

 To ensure their continued efficacy, the webs of cross orb weavers are often consumed, recycled, and rebuilt by their inhabitants.
 When recycling their webs, orb weavers disassemble the structures, role them into conveniently consumable balls of silk, then eat them and reuse the silk proteins when producing subsequent webs.